Support after suicide matters.

 Masterclasses & Workshops

-PD for professionals supporting grieving children
+Professional development for professionals supporting children affected by suicide.

-Public Sessions
+Public Webinars

 My Bio